 - What are the indigenous methods and mechanisms for

 the communication of ideas?
 What is the approved decision-making body?
-How is an issue for
+How are issue for

-major decision presented to the tribe, group, family or whatever unit is the decision-making
+major decisions presented to the tribe, group, family, or whatever unit is the decision-making

 body?
-What characters have been institutionalized within the society for this role of
+What characters have been institutionalized within a society for this role of

 communication?
 Are there traditional heralds, mediators, orators, or spokespersons through